-- While the American Cancer Society recommends 2-3 cups of vegetables a day, your body utilizes much more to increase your health.
-Most nutritionists advise more; two cups seems quite minimal.
-Also, the more you vegetables you eat, the more antioxidants available to your body to use.
+- While the American Cancer Society recommends a healthy diet consisting of 2-3 cups of vegetables a day, your body utilizes much more to increase your health.
+Most nutritionists advise incorporating a larger amount of vegetables into your diet; two cups seems quite minimal for maintaining a healthy diet.
+Additionally, the more vegetables you eat, the more antioxidants are available to your body to support your overall well-being.

 Have one or less alcoholic drink daily.

 - Women especially should have a maximum of one drink per day.
 Studies show that excess alcohol has a negative effect on your overall health and wellness program.

 - Also, consume little to none of any meat.
 Meats often contain a high-fat content and preservatives.
 Even low-fat meats such as chicken provide a strain on the body.
 Also, studies show that poultry fat like chicken skin or other visible fat forms the same pro-carcinogenic compounds as red meats when exposed to high heat.

 - If you are exercising for weight-loss, it is advised that you get at least five hours of exercise a week.
 Further, recommendations show that exercise helps even if you don’t need to lose weight.
 It helps retain a healthy weight and strengthens the entire body, including the immune system.
 Some studies show that 14 to 20 percent of cancer-associated mortality in America is due to overweight and obesity.

 Adopt a Vegan Diet for Cancer Prevention and Treatment